google/zetasql/docs/json_functions.md

             JSON.
           </li>
           <li>
-            The result may include internal key-value pairs that are not defined by the users.
+            The result may include internal key-value pairs that aren't defined by the users.
           </li>
           <li>